Full-time: 37.5 hours

 Essential knowledge, skills and experience

-- Willingness to work irregular hours on occasions and for frequent international travel.
+- Willingness to work irregular hours occasionally and to undertake some travel.

-- Experience of working in a conflict-affected area, and experience of hostile environment training or willingness to undertake hostile environment training.
+- Experience of hostile environment awareness training or willingness to undertake hostile environment awareness training.

 Desirable knowledge, skills and experience